 Omaha Health Insurance Company P.O.
-Box 809453 Chicago, IL 60680-9453
+Box 809453 Chicago, IL 60680-9453 around the first of each month.
+If you want to pay your premiums by either of these methods, visit MutualofOmahaRx.com, or call Customer Service.

 Option 2: You can have an automatic deduction from your bank account or charge to your credit card